Ancient Roots, Almost Lost

-Beginning in the 1800s, China fell into a period of repeated suffering and tribulation.
+Beginning in the 1800s, China suffered a series of military defeats and natural disasters.
 Along the way, connection with much of its cultural essence was lost.

 Beginning in 1949, a communist regime seized power in China, sending an already-suffering people into further downward spiral.
 Over the next several decades, the CPP repeatedly launched violent, political campaigns that left tens of millions of people dead.
 Many Chinese people grew ever more destitute, afraid, and disconnected from the greatness of their authentic heritage.

 When Mr. Li Hongzhi introduced Falun Gong to the public in May, 1992, he made public not just a qigong practice to improve health and wellness.
 Falun Gong represented a rediscovery of the “old, good things of China.”

 The strength and honesty of Taoism.

 The compassion and goodness from Buddhism.

 The wisdom to deal with people and social settings with righteousness and tolerance from Confucianism.